Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 You can and should check your style locally with the CS 61B plugin. **We will not remove the velocity limit for failing to check style.**

+**We will not be enforcing style for tests so you can use magic numbers!**

 ### Getting the Skeleton Files

 Follow the instructions in the